open-contracting/standard/docs/guidance/publish/change_history.md

 ### Contract

-After the standstill period has passed and no complaints have been issued against the award of the contract, the procuring entity and the supplier sign the contract.
-A new OCDS release is published using the 'contract' tag with the `contracts` section populated.
+By law, the procuring entity has to wait for complaints for a given period of time before signing a contract.
+Once the period ends with no complaints, the contract with the supplier is signed.

+The publisher creates a new OCDS release using the 'contract' tag.
+They include all the relevant information in the `contracts` section.

-The record now has an additional release, and the compiled and versioned releases now include the contract section with no other changes.
+The record gets updated to include the new release.
+The compiled and versioned release now have the new `contract` section.
+There are no updates to other sections.

 ```eval_rst